-This public hearing will be held at the Minneapolis City Council Community Development & Regulatory Services Committee to allow public verbal input pertaining to the 2016 Consolidated Plan Action Plan.
+This public hearing was held at the Minneapolis City Council Community Development & Regulatory Services Committee to allow public verbal input pertaining to the Draft 2017 Consolidated Plan Action Plan.

-Comments are summarized as: No comments were received.
+Comments are summarized as: No comments specific to the Consolidated Plan budget or its programming were presented by residents in this public hearing.